CUSTOMER ANALYTICS2025-11-12

 Single map for all personas:

 You try to design a unique journey for all your clients.
-If you don’t have the resources to create separate maps for all personas, select only the most important ones and create them for those personas.
+If you don't have the resources to create separate maps for all personas, select only the most important ones and make them for those personas.

 You can collect all personas into a single map, transforming it into a multi-person CJM.